MaheshtheDev/Splitrck/README.md

 ## Splitrck
-Splitrck is a simple analytics tool for your splitwise bills
+> Analytics tool for your Splitwise

 ### Features
-- Analytics on your splitwise bills
+- Analyse your monthly expenses
+- Know where you spending the most in a selected month
+- Know how much you are lending the money to others
+- PWA support

 ### Getting Started
 To get started, you need to have a splitwise account.